To bin or not to bin: does binning in multiplicity reliably suppress unwanted volume fluctuations?: Conclusion

 \section{Conclusion}

 In summary, we have studied the CBWC method for removing the effect of volume fluctuations on proton and net-proton cumulants in an analytically tractable model.
 Our model has one crucial feature, the dynamical correlations that may be attributed to the decay of baryon resonances.
 However, it lacks any additional dynamics, such as those required for the existence of a critical point.
 Therefore, our model should not be applied for a quantitative comparison with experimental data.
-Its purpose is rather to reveal possible limitations of the CBWC method.

-It is clear that the CBWC method preserves the raw moments.
+Its purpose is rather to reveal possible limitations of the CBWC method. \ It is clear that the CBWC method preserves the raw moments.
 The cumulants, on the other hand, are different, which of course is necessary in order to suppress the effect of volume fluctuations.

-We find that the CBWC correction does reduce volume fluctuations in principle, but we also see that for sufficiently strong correlations between charged particle multiplicity and (net) proton number, the CBWC method tends to overcorrect, consequently suppressing the physics of interest.
+We find that the CBWC correction does reduce volume fluctuations in principle.
+However, the remaining contamination from volume fluctuations may still be as large as expected signals from a possible critical point.
+Furthermore, we also see that for sufficiently strong correlations between charged particle multiplicity and (net) proton number, the CBWC method tends to over correct, consequently suppressing the physics of interest.
 Note that overcompensation starts already at moderate correlation strengths (cf. Fig.~\ref{fig:kn_vs_lambda}).
 In the opposite (unphysical) case where there are no correlations between multiplicity and proton number, the CBWC-corrected cumulants do converge to the desired results.
-The upshot is that for realistic scenarios, it is difficult to assess the quality of the CBWC correction, and we were not able to identify a measure which would do so.
+The upshot is, that for realistic scenarios it is difficult to assess the quality of the CBWC correction, and we were not able to identify a measure which would do so.
 Therefore, we consider it an important challenge to find such a measure, which, as indicated by this study, is crucial for obtaining a quantitative understanding of the observed cumulants.

+Finally, we have not considered effects of global baryon number conservation, which are known to be important \cite{Bzdak:2012an, Vovchenko:2020tsr,Vovchenko:2020gne,Braun-Munzinger:2020jbk}.
+It would be interesting to see to which extend these modify our conclusions.
+However, this is beyond the scope of the present work and we leave this for future studies.